Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 		playerPoints.Value = playerPoints.Value - losePoints
 	end

-	-- Destroy the part, wait a second, and thne destroy the particle pointPart:Destroy()
+	-- Destroy the part, wait a second, and then destroy the particle pointPart:Destroy()

 	-- Creates a sparkles effect and destroys it